 As a first-time small business owner, you’re responsible for paying federal income taxes according to the rules set by the IRS.
 The amount and frequency of your business taxes will vary.
 It’s based on the type of business structure you choose, whether you have employees and the amount of profit you generate.

 When forming your small business, you must decide on a legal business structure.
 There are several options in the United States, but the most common include:

 - C-Corporation or corporation

 Each business entity has advantages, drawbacks and tax implications to consider before selecting one.
 Here's what you should know:

-To qualify for this legal structure, you must own an unincorporated business by yourself.
+To qualify for this legal structure, you must own an unincorporated business by yourself — usually independent contractors or self-employed individuals.
 This business structure is the easiest and typically cheapest to register.

 As a sole proprietor, you should be prepared for higher taxes.
 First, you typically have to pay a self-employment tax.
 Then, the IRS will expect you to pay both the employer and the employee share of Social Security and Medicare taxes when you file.

 Sole proprietors file small business taxes on their individual tax returns using Schedule C to outline the profit or loss from the business.

 The IRS governs taxation for LLCs, but individual states control who can form an LLC.
 While LLCs are typically more complex and costly to start than sole proprietorships, they provide more flexibility and certain legal protections not offered to sole proprietors.